JustSomeGuy2000/Essence-Of-Creation/README.md

 - Baleful Snowball: A throwable item that deals 5 dmg and heavy knockback on impact.
 ## Entities
 - Gun Sword Bullet: The bullet of the Gun-Sword.
+## Enchantments
+- Fulmination (I-III): Enchantable on weapons.
+Summons one lightnign bolt on damage entites for every level.
 ## Status Effects
 - Blessing of Rye: Gives you Rye based on its power every second.
 Automatically increases its power over time.
 Is not cleared by milk.
 Cleared by death, but at a cost.
 A new Statue of the Rye God will spawn, and all your levels and items will be lost as sacrifice to it.
 ## Advancements